Rudicito/rudicito.github.io/content/_en_projects/tank.md

 ---
-title: "Remote-Controlled Tank"
+title: "Remote-Controlled mini tank via phone"
 image: "/assets/img/projects/tank.jpg"
 ---

-In high school, in our computer club, we built a remote-controlled tank.
+In high school, in our computer club, we built a remote-controlled mini tank.

 We built it using an Arduino, 4 motors for the wheels, a speaker for music, and a Bluetooth module for control.